clenton006/WBDV-MCJS/README.md

 Connor worked on the navigation bar and the About page.
-Sui worked on the main part of the home page and the Clothing page. worked on the hero section and the Accessories page.
+Sui worked on the main part of the home page and the Clothing page.
+Mariya worked on the hero section and the Accessories page.
 Joy worked on the footer on the home page nad the Contact page.